deftbrain/userscripts/rocket-jira/README.md

 ### Filling out the Tempo.io weekly timesheet
 1. Open any page of your Jira instance in the browser;
 1. Staying in the same tab, click the Tampermonkey extension icon -> `Rocket Jira` -> `Fill out Tempo.io weekly timesheet`;
-1. If you didn't disabled the confirmation dialog you will see dates that will be affected and you also will get an ability to log time for a previous week (read information form the dialog for more details);
+1. If you have the confirmation dialog enabled, you will see dates that will be affected and will also be able to log time for a previous week instead of the current one if needed;
 1. Click OK if dates looks okay;
-1. If you did that staying on the Tempo.io page in your Jira instance, the page will be reloaded to let you see filled out timesheet.
+1. If you did that staying on the Tempo.io plug-in page in your Jira instance, the page will be reloaded to let you see filled out timesheet.
 Otherwise the Tempo.io page will be opened in a new tab automatically once operation is completed.

 ## Getting updates
 By default, Tampermonkey checks for userscript updates every day.